fenstrat/next-level-searchapi-ds-wellington/slides.md

 <div class="middle"><img alt="View from Saul's office" src="images/sauls-office.jpg" style="max-width: 70%;" /></div>

 Notes:
-- I live in the Northern Rivers of NSW with my wife and young kids
+- I live in the Northern Rivers of NSW back across the ditch in Australia, with my wife and young kids
 - We're building our own house
 - We live off grid, spring fed damn for water, solar + batteries for power, composing toilet, Starlink for internet
-- All possible thanks to PNX's distributed team
+- All possible thanks to Drupal, and PNX's distributed team
 - Side note - We're not currently hiring.
 But probably will be in future, so keep an eye out and come work with inspiring teammates

 ---